 Infidelity has different meanings to different people.
 The length of the infidelity can influence these meanings.
 For example, a one-night stand in a twenty-five-year marriage will have a significantly different meaning when compared with a twenty-year affair in the context of a twenty-five-year marriage.

 Some cheating individuals have children with their outside partner.
-Some individuals quickly abandon the affair and move on whereas others help raise the children they have produced and now having two families.
+Some individuals quickly abandon the affair and move on whereas others help raise the children they have produced and now have two families.
 Sometimes the second family is known to the first and primary family, and sometimes it is not.

 Researchers have identified three common types of affairs: sexual, emotional, and online.